csev/dj4e/assn/dj4e_ads1.md

     cd django_projects/mysite
     python3 manage.py startapp ads

-The add the application to your `mysite/mysite/settings.py` and `mysite/mysite/urls.py'.
+Then add the application to your `mysite/mysite/settings.py` and `mysite/mysite/urls.py`.

 (2) Use this in your `ads/model.py`:

     from django.db import models
     from django.core.validators import MinLengthValidator
-    from django.contrib.auth.models import User
     from django.conf import settings

     class Ad(models.Model) :